-On May 16, 1976, Jennifer Joyce Barton and a friend went to see a movie at the theater.
-After the movie was over, the two were spotted walking in the area of 11th St. and Waller Street with an unknown male.
-The very last time anyone saw Jennifer, she was leaving a bar in that same area and getting into a tan or brown van with California license plates.
-Two men, described as African-American, were inside of the vehicle.
+On May 16, 1976, Jennifer and a friend went to see a movie at the theater.
+After the film, the two were spotted walking in the area of 11th St. and Waller Street with an unknown man.
+The last time anyone saw Jennifer, she was leaving a bar in that same area and getting into a tan or brown van with California license plates.
+Two men, described as Black, were inside the vehicle.

 Brenda Moore, 20

 - Last seen by co-workers on March 7, 1976 around 3:15 p.m.

 - Car was found by her co-workers on March 12, 1976 in the 1900 block of Coleto St. The keys were left inside the car.

 - Moore was married to Willie P. Moore and according to her husband, he and Brenda had been separated for about four months.

 - Moore’s husband thinks she skipped town with another man.